anshuwap/php-onedrive/README.md

 - Hit "example/index.php" and follow the prompts to login with SkyDrive!

 Questions/Comments:
-- E-Mail me at php-skydrive@jlls.info
+- E-Mail me at php-anshuwap1@gmail.com